 Get a guided meditation CD online or from your local library and teach your child how to be still and meditate.
 This technique will come in useful when she’s older and will help her cope with stress.

 There are a number of fun card games out there for young kids, like Donkey, Spades, Old Maid, Rummy, Go Fish, Snap, War, and Crazy 8s.

 Do Some String Art

 String art is a great way to pass some quiet time creating something pretty.
-Create an age-appropriate sting board for your child and gather a collection of colored threads and let her string her heart out.
+Create an age-appropriate sting board for your child, gather a collection of colored threads, and let her string her heart out.

-Who doesn’t love play dough.
-It’s so much fun and so versatile, kids can make just about anything with it, the only limit is their imagination.
+Who doesn’t love play dough?
+It’s so much fun and so versatile, kids can make just about anything with it, and the only limit is their imagination.
 If you don’t have any at home, you can easily make some with this simple recipe.

 This is a fun activity that will keep kids absorbed for a long time, and at the end, they get a colorful pompom that you can put on clothes or make toys from.

 Older kids will enjoy making a simple secret code that you can use to send each other notes.
 It’s good practice for writing and problem-solving.

 If you’re looking for more quiet time ideas, you’ll find some here.